 The Collaborative Endocrine Surgery Quality Improvement Program (CESQIP) aims to improve the value of care delivered by helping endocrine surgeons make informed decisions quickly and facilitate continuous improvement.
-The program was recently approved by the Centers for Medicare and Medicaid Services (CMS) as a Qualified Clinical Data Registry for the 2017 reporting year, which captures and analyzes data that are clinically relevant for endocrine surgeons, thus allowing physicians to understand and adjust their 2017 performance to improve patient outcomes and optimize future reimbursements under the CMS Quality Payment Program.
+The program captures and analyzes data that are clinically relevant for endocrine surgeons.
+We are pleased to report that all of our surgeons who specialize in endocrinology have made the significant time commitment involved in participating in CESQIP.

-The Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program® (MBSAQIP®)
+Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program® (MBSAQIP)

-The Vascular Quality Initiative® (VQI®) aims to improve the quality of vascular health care in participating centers.
+The Society for Vascular Surgery’s Vascular Quality Initiative® (VQI) aims to improve the quality of vascular health care in participating centers.
 The VQI® is administered by the Society for Vascular Surgery Patient Safety Organization (SVS PSO), which partners with M2S to provide a secure database for data collection and analysis.
-Participation in the VQI® enables our surgeons to compare major outcomes with aggregate data from participating centers.
-The VQI® also involves a network of regional quality groups that aim to reduce costs through participation in quality projects.
-The VQI® is now a system-wide initiative –MSBI, MSH, and Mount Sinai Morningside all participate in the VQI®.
+Participation in the VQI® is divided into modules focusing on both complex, high risk procedures as well as commonly performed surgeries, tailoring data collection by module and comparing practices and outcomes with aggregate data from participating centers.
+Across the system, data is currently collected on Carotid Artery Stents, Peripheral Vascular Interventions, Venous Stents, Infra-Inguinal Bypasses and Hemodialysis Access.
+The VQI® also utilizes a network of regional quality groups that collaborate and share best practices with an aim to reduce hospital costs through participation in quality projects that improve patient care.

 Trauma Quality Improvement Program (TQIP)